-- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report." - 2.
+- 1. The person receiving the phone call should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report Form."
+If necessary, another identified person will be responsible for calling 911. - 2.
 Contact the Sheriff's Department and the District Office. - 3.
 Establish a command post. - 4.
 If appropriate, send staff a written message to search their own classroom. - 5.
 If deemed necessary, evacuate.
 Determine if you will evacuate prior to conducting a search. - 6.
 DO NOT use radios or cellular telephones.